 Couple that with our performance testing, which showed that DFNDR had virtually no effect on our device when running in the background, and it seems like it would be worth saving the $4.99 a year and tolerating ads for the 5-10 minutes a week you might be in the app.

 PSafe does offer a VPN client and service, but that's a separate app.

 DFNDR was the slowest scanner among the Android antivirus apps that I tested.
 An app-only scan required just over 1 minute to complete, and a full scan (all apps and files) took approximately 70 seconds.

 Users can opt to schedule a scan to avoid sitting there and watching this all take place, but your only scheduling options are once every three days or once every seven days, and you can't control the time of the scan.
 This feature is better than having no scheduled scans at all, but it's a less-than-ideal implementation.

 DFNDR's anti-malware protection worked well in practice, successfully identifying known malicious sites successfully.
 It suggests that the user run an antivirus scan immediately after accessing a known malicious site, which seems a little heavy-handed but certainly not a completely unreasonable suggestion.
 If you feel that you know better, there is small print saying, "I understand the risks.
 Access the website."

-On the basis of these last three scores, one could argue that DFNDR's scores are getting better.
+On the basis of these last four scores, one could argue that DFNDR's scores are getting better.
 Yet a review of PSafe's entire AV-TEST evaluation history over the past three years shows similar inconsistencies, with scores jumping from middling to excellent and then back again.